No volumes are associated with this topic

-The critical point is that "the original owner" is therefore the first private (non-governmental) owner.
+The critical point is that "the original owner" is, therefore, the first private (non-governmental) owner.
 We are so used to this legal convention that it can be upsetting to discover that things were exactly opposite when we had a king -- and that our courts still uphold the monarch's decrees.
-Kings had a right to do absolutely anything, and that divine right therefore included the ability to revoke private ownership and take the property back, or give it to someone else.
-Establishing a clear title is now a process of tracing backward to the last moment when someone still had an absolute right to do anything he pleased with it.
+Kings had a right to do absolutely anything, and that divine right, therefore, included the ability to revoke private ownership and take the property back or give it to someone else.
+Establishing a clear title is now a process of tracing back to the last moment when someone still had an absolute right to do anything he pleased with it.
 If what he did was cruel and unjust, too bad.

 Pennsylvania thus fought three Pennamite wars with Connecticut over conflicting land grants by kings, and also got into hot but non-military quarrels with Virginia and Maryland over much the same issues.
 If Pennsylvania had lost these disputes, the Commonwealth would now be little more than an eighth its present size.
 Pittsburgh would be in Virginia, Scranton would be in Connecticut, and Philadelphia would be a city in Maryland.
 Perhaps that wouldn't be so bad -- after all, maybe they don't have a city wage tax in Maryland.